 Advantages Of Being A Full-Time Student

 One benefit of full-time enrollment is that you’ll complete school faster.
 This means you’ll be able to get out there and start working earlier.
-The earlier you start working, the faster you’ll be able to pay back your loans.
-This could save you thousands in accrued interest.
+The earlier you start working, the faster you’ll be able to earn an income and start paying back your loans.
+Paying off your debt earlier could save you thousands in accrued interest.

-As a full-time student, you’ll be eligible for a much wider range of scholarships.
+As a student earning full-time credit hours, you’ll be eligible for a wider range of scholarships.
 Many scholarships are only available for full-time students.
-You’ll automatically be disqualified if you’re a part-time student.
+As a part-time student, you’ll be automatically disqualified from applying to some of these awards, potentially losing out on opportunities to earn free money.
 Winning a scholarship can make a big difference to your cost of college.
 Of course, you have to put in the work to win a scholarship but it is well worth the effort.

-Families of full-time students may also be eligible for tax breaks.
+• Families of full-time students may be eligible for tax breaks.

 How Many Classes Is Part-time?